adestefa/machine-learning-in-c/README.md

  <i>Note: The following is inspired by a series of long <a href="https://www.youtube.com/watch?v=PGSba51aRYU" target="_blank">Tsoding Sessions</a>, where he goes through each small step building on the last over a number of live streams I document here...
 His approach is to avoid the normal Data Science paths and keep things as simple as possible using C alone.
 I want to give a huge thanks to <a href="https://github.com/rexim">Alexey Kutepov</a> who is a demigod of the Lord's language.
 I highly recommend subscribing to his content and visiting his github.
-His dependency-free, cross-platform no build C system, that only needs the compiler is worth checking out alone. (<a href="https://github.com/tsoding/nobuild" title="Visit repo">repo</a>/<a href="https://www.youtube.com/watch?v=l9_TUMZSewo" title="Watch video">watch video</a>)</i>
+His dependency-free, cross-platform <a href="https://github.com/tsoding/nobuild" title="Visit repo">no build C system</a> (<a href="https://www.youtube.com/watch?v=l9_TUMZSewo" title="Watch video">watch video</a></i>) that only needs the compiler, and <a href="https://www.youtube.com/watch?v=Y57ruDOwH1g">Hot C reloading</a> are both worth checking out alone.

  <br />